rsmp-nordic/rsmp_website/pages/testhub.md

 The test results are then reported back to GitHub.

-Finally, we can optionally show your device/system with a validation flag at our [compliance page]({% link pages/compliance.md %}).
+Finally, we optionally show your device/system with a validation flag at our [compliance page]({% link pages/compliance.md %}).

 Tests are run every night and also whenever there are commits to the Validator repo.
 We recommend you have your device/system permamently setup for testing, to always show up-to-date test results.